Skip to main content

 Overview

 During the eight weeks of the program, students will intern with governmental agencies, think tanks, or nonprofit organizations where they will assist with work connected to science and technology policy analysis and formulation and ethics.
 In addition, students will be expected to engage in enrichment programming and reflections related to the role of Washington DC as our nation’s federal city.
-We will meet weekly as a group and will attend events related to issues impacting science and tech policy.
+We will meet weekly as a group and will attend events related to science and tech policy.

 By the program’s end, students should be able to communicate concepts about science and technology that impact our world and are of interest to our federal leadership in an accessible way, understand the structure of policymaking, generate alternative solutions to policy problems, engage effectively with those of differing points of view, working towards creating effective solutions together, and understand the connection between our federal city and the local community.